tomhodemon/cg/Readme.md

 The project is structured around several key components that work together to create the final cinematic.

 The main application ([main.js](src/main.js)) serves as the core orchestrator, initializing and managing the overall scene, objects, renderer and game loop.
 At its heart is the Request Animation Frame (RAF) function which runs continuously to drive the animation forward.
-On each frame, it updates the components of the scene, the cinematic manager, and renders the scene while tracking timing between frames.
+On each frame, it updates the objects of the scene, the cinematic manager, and renders the scene while tracking timing between frames.

 Object management is handled by the [`WorldManager`](src/WorldManager.js), which acts as a central hub for all objects in the 3D environment.
 It takes care of spawning and initializing objects like the train, horse, and adventurer, manages their positions and potential collisions, and ensures all world objects are properly updated each frame, respecting their specific behaviors.
 The `WorldManager` provides a clean interface for other components (like the `CinematicManager`) to trigger events on any object in the scene.